A Coffee House Ministry Proudly Serving U.S. Troops since 2006

 United Church of Christ military chaplains have found an old way to invite U.S. soldiers into a safe and informal place where they can receive spiritual care and good coffee.
 Congregations and individuals can support the Coffee House Ministry and simultaneously participate in the UCC Coffee Project by sending Equal Exchange Coffee to the military chaplains in Afghanistan, Iraq and Kuwait.

 At this time our troops continue to be deployed in many countries where they encounter very difficult, life–threatening situations.
 Their daily experiences extract an extreme physical, emotional and psychological toll.
 Our chaplains are the first line of defense against the emotional and psychological issues faced by our troops.
 Whether or not we agree with our country’s foreign policy, we continue to offer our troops a cup of coffee and support them through the military chaplain’s ministry.
-Congregations and individuals can support the Coffee House Ministry and simultaneously participate in the UCC Coffee Project by sending Equal Exchange Coffee to the military chaplains in Afghanistan, Iraq and Kuwait.
+Please participate in this ministry -- supporting our troops as well as small coffee farmers around the world -- by sending Equal Exchange Coffee to military chaplains.

 In Chaplain (Ret) Andrew Sholtes words: “Holy Joe’s Cafe is a place where chaplains in the Small Forward Operating Bases, hangar bays, hospitals, aid stations and their makeshift chapels are able to bring a taste of home to the tired, the anxious, the angry, the lonely and the wounded.
 They can all get gourmet coffee, a reminder that the world they willingly left behind still cares.”

-Donate Coffee Today to Holy Joe’s Café through the UCC Coffee Project
+Donate Coffee to Holy Joe’s Café through Equal Exchange & the UCC Coffee Project

 c/o Cooper-Atkins Corporation

-IMPORTANT: Please send us an email to email@example.com with the complete sender’s information (congregation/individual) so that we can track the coffee delivery and also Thank You for it.
+IMPORTANT: After ordering coffee, please send an email to email@example.com with the complete sender’s information (congregation/individual) so that we can track the coffee delivery and also thank you for it.